Tommy Bowden

-Tommy Pearce Bowden (/ˈbaʊdən/; born July 10, 1954) is a former American football coach.
+Tommy Pearce Bowden (/ˈbaʊdən/; born July 10, 1954) is an American former college football coach.
 He served as the head coach at Clemson University from 1999 until October 13, 2008.
 He is a son of Bobby Bowden, former head football coach of Florida State University, against whom he coached in games nicknamed the "Bowden Bowl."
 He is also a brother of Terry Bowden, who served as the head coach of Auburn.

 Coaching career

-Before coming to Clemson, Bowden was the head coach at Tulane University, and an assistant at the University of Alabama, Auburn University, Duke University, the University of Kentucky, East Carolina University and, with his father, at Florida State.
+Before going to Clemson, Bowden was the head coach at Tulane University, and an assistant at the University of Alabama, Auburn University, Duke University, the University of Kentucky, East Carolina University and, with his father, at Florida State.
 His 1998 Tulane squad went 12–0 and achieved a top-10 final ranking in both polls.
 Despite being one of only two undefeated teams in the regular season, Tulane was not even considered for a bid in a Bowl Championship Series game because it was believed they had not played a difficult schedule.

 Bowden was hired as Clemson's head coach before the 1999 season.
 Bowden's Clemson teams went to a bowl game every year he coached there, except in 2004, when, after a brawl with rival South Carolina, both teams withdrew from bowl consideration for that season.
 He resigned on October 13, 2008, after leading the team to a disappointing 3–3 record (1–2 ACC) at the midpoint of a season in which the Tigers had been an almost unanimous preseason pick to win their first ACC title under Bowden and were ranked #9 in the preseason polls.
 Assistant head coach/wide receivers coach Dabo Swinney was named as interim head coach for the remainder of the season.
 In ten seasons, Bowden led the Tigers to zero conference championships, finishing only as high as second in the conference twice and second in the Atlantic division three times.